Yuta Watanabe has participated in a series of workouts and combines over the last month as he chases his dream of playing in the NBA

 GW is Only Program in Country to Have All Three Areas Represented at Annual Convention

-Hajj Turner is in his second year as associate head coach for men's basketball at the George Washington University under head coach Mike Lonergan.
+Hajj Turner completed his sixth year on the men's basketball staff at the George Washington University in 2016-17.

-Prior to joining Lonergan at GW in 2011, Turner spent the previous six seasons at the University of Vermont under Lonergan, including the position of Associate Head Coach for the 2010-11 season.
-He joined Lonergan's UVM staff in May of 2005.
+Prior to joining GW in 2011, Turner spent the previous six seasons at the University of Vermont, including the position of Associate Head Coach for the 2010-11 season.
+He joined the UVM staff in May of 2005.